Dimitris Kalaitzidis: Move to Cyprus

 After his department from Veria, Kalaitzidis was appointed as Nea Salamis Famagusta manager.
 He used the same football style as he did for Veria, and he had a great run.
 Although, he was doing great, but after a defeat against Ethnikos Achna part of the fans disapproved him and he decided to leave the club.
 Despite the club's board effort to convince him to stay in the club, Kalaitzidis did not change his mind and he resigned on 15 January 2014.
 The club board also mentioned in their announcement about the resignation of Kalaitzidis "In fifteen championship fixtures with Dimitris Kalaitzidis as coach, Nea Salamina had an overall of twenty four points, the best performance of the club in the last nine years, playing a beautiful style of football and he has set the bases for the accomplishment of club's season goals.
 The administration board of Nea Salamina wishes to its friend Dimitris Kalaitzidis, any future success to his coaching career as well as any personal and family happiness".

 Aris

-After Aris was relegated to Football League 2, the president of amateur Aris signed Kalaitzidis as the team manager.
+After Aris were relegated to Football League 2, the president of amateur Aris signed Kalaitzidis as the team manager.
 Though, the signing of Spyros Gogolos made by Galanos, a temporary president of the club, led Kalaitzidis to quit his post as he was never notified or even asked about that move.
 "Since you found a defender, find a manager too"'he said and he resigned from the bench of Aris.

-In December 2017, after his team's "Apollon Pontus F.C."
-1:2 defeat against "Aiginiakos F.C.", the head coach at the time, Kalaitzidis, accused the players of corruption.
+In December 2017, after his team's Apollon Pontus 1:2 defeat against Aiginiakos F.C., the manager at the time, Kalaitzidis, accused the players of corruption.
 Allegedly, they received large sums of money to lose games.

 In January 2020, Kailaitzidis argued with the federation because it had cut the money to teams for television rights to €340,000.
-Shortly before, his team "Apollon Pontus F.C." had been eliminated in the cup against "Olympiacos Volos F.C.".
+Shortly before, his team Apollon Pontus had been eliminated in the cup against Olympiacos Volos F.C..